 Looking at the overall results, the Garmin R10 scored 87.5 a good score for the $599 unit.

 For me, one of the best features is the ability to save and view past data and practice sessions.
 This allows you to view each swing via video while correlated with the data.
 You can also send the footage of your swing, along with the data attached, to a PGA professional.
 This is a great feature if you can’t get to them in person.

 While you’re going to get the most accurate information from enterprise solutions like you would from Trackman and Foresight, personal launch monitors offer reasonably accurate measurements.

 The Garmin R10 scored 85 out of 100 for accuracy which is slightly better than average.
 Where it struggles is calculating spin.
 But all golf launch monitors at the $599 price point struggle to calculate spin.
 The R10 is more accurate when used outdoors.

 Ease of Use

 For most of us, practice time is limited to pounding golf balls on the driving range and it shouldn’t be wasted trying to configure, connect and use a device meant to help us improve faster.
 Some units require more precise placement at setup.

-While measuring the flight of the ball is the primary purpose of all of the units we tested, most offer additional features.
+While measuring ball flight is the primary purpose of all of the units we tested, most offer additional features.
 Some allow for simulator play while others include features to record your swing or leverage GPS functionality on the golf course.
 Others add elements of gamification like long-drive contests and closest-to-the-pin challenges.